-logon maint740 The default password for MAINT740 is the
+logon maint740 The default password for MAINT740 is the password you selected when you installed

-password you selected when you installed
+: password you selected when you installed

 Ready; T=n.nn/n.nn hh:mm:ss your system.

 3. Determine if you have any local modifications by using the VMFUPDAT SYSLMOD command: